sbertinato7-boop/PrestigeUILib/README.md

 ---

 ### 4. Toggle

-Creates a toggle switch with on/off states.
+Creates an animated toggle switch with on/off states.

 **Syntax:**
 ```lua